isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 ## Why utf8mb4, and not simply utf8?

 MySQL gained character set support with the MySQL 4.1 series of server releases in 2003.
-At that time, utf8 was a character set with room for 65536 (2^16) code points, and the UCS2 encoding (for 16 bit fixed width characters used in Windows) plus the UTF8 encoding (for variable length characters of 1-3 bytes in length).
+At that time, in MySQL utf8 was a character set with room for 65536 (2^16) code points, and the UCS2 encoding (for 16 bit fixed width characters used in Windows) plus the UTF8 encoding (for variable length characters of 1-3 bytes in length).

 MySQL at that point in time changed character sets and collations several times, as bugs were detected and fixed.